 You’ll find us:

-• Getting our final, sun-filled laps of the season on Blackcomb Mountain before putting a good coat of storage wax on our skis and snowboards until November.
-The last day for skiing and riding on Blackcomb is May 22, with Excalibur Gondola running seven days a week and Blackcomb Gondola on weekends until closing day.
-Check the Mountain Hours of Operation page before you make your plan.
+- Getting our final, sun-filled laps of the season on Blackcomb Mountain before putting a good coat of storage wax on our skis and snowboards until November.
+The last day for skiing and riding on Whistler is May 20.
+Check the Mountain Hours of Operation page for lift hours and status before you make your plans.

 Adventure Lite